jdfr/pyclipper/README.md

 `ClipperXXX` objects encapsulate ClipperLib objects: `ClipperPaths` and `ClipperPolyTree` wrap `ClipperLib:Paths` and `ClipperLib::PolyTree`, respectively, which are the main data types of ClipperLib. `ClipperClip` and `ClipperOffset` encapsulate the clipping and offseting engines, respectively.

 Most operations on these objects are also wrapped.
-Additionally, it is possible to show `ClipperPaths` using matplotlib or mayavi.
-The contours in these objects are exposed using custom accesors: the contours are casted as numpy matrices representing lists of points.
+Additionally, it is possible to show `ClipperPaths` using matplotlib or mayavi, and read/write files containing `ClipperPaths` objects.
+The contours in these objects are exposed using custom accesors: the contours are casted as numpy matrices representing lists of points. `ClipperPaths` objects can be created from lists of numpy matrices containing lists of int64 coordinates, to enable the use of Python to do scripting on these objects.

 ## Dependencies